Today's Friday • 8 mins read

 “Teaching empathy to psychopaths is not about turning them into saints but about reducing the harm they can cause to others.” — James Fallon

-Psychopaths are less likely to experience fear in response to a threat (“fear blindness”) than non-psychopaths.
-They are also less likely to experience sadness in response to negative stimuli.
+Overall, psychopaths process emotions differently from others.
+They usually do not feel fear in response to a threat (“fear blindness”).
+They are also less likely to experience true sadness in response to negative stimuli.

 Final Words

-• Psychopaths have a reduced ability to feel empathy, but they are not completely devoid of this emotion.
+- Psychopaths have a reduced ability to feel empathy, but they are not devoid of it.

-• Psychopaths may be able to feel empathy when they consciously control it, such as when they want to manipulate or charm someone.
+- They may be able to show empathy when they control it, as when they want to manipulate or charm someone.

-• Psychopaths may also be able to feel empathy in response to certain stimuli, such as the suffering of animals or children, or when they perceive themselves as victims.
+- They may feel empathy in response to certain stimuli, such as the suffering of animals or children, or when they perceive themselves as victims.

 √ Also Read: 4 Types of Psychopaths: One of Them Is Highly Dangerous